-Preparing a list of the high potential employees into a “progression pipeline” helps them get ready for future leadership roles.
-This is not only fundamental in creating organizational progression but also in retaining the talented people in the organization.
+Preparing a list of the high potential employees helps them get ready for future leadership roles.
+This is not only fundamental in creating organisational progression, but also in retaining the talented people in the organization.

-Pave the way for career’s success
+Pave the way for career success

-HiPos need to be led in a mentorship style of leadership because they crave constant feedback.
-Once they are aware of their high level of work performance, they then seek newness and challenge motivates high-potential employees, so it’s important to ensure they have goals to strive towards and that these goals are reassessed for relevance and level of stretch regularly.
+HiPos need to be led using a mentorship style of leadership as they crave constant feedback.
+Once they are aware of their high level of work performance, they can seek challenges to motivate themselves.
+Thus, it is important to ensure they have goals to strive towards and that these goals are reassessed for relevance and level of stretch regularly.

 Want to learn more about how High Performance does NOT mean High Potential?
 Read here now.